Kurami32/Wrapper-for-Filebrowser-Quantum/README.md

 > The same applies if you want to change to other URL.

 ## Features
+> [!NOTE]
+> Since Filebrowser Quantum is having many PWA improvements lately (as of [v1.5.0-beta](https://github.com/gtsteffaniak/filebrowser/releases/tag/v1.5.0-beta), this app may fall behind in feats.
+However, this app remains
+> as an alternative to the PWA for those that don't need those features, or those that can't install PWAs due to some limitation (like launchers) :)

-Some features that this app has over the PWA are:
+Some features that this app has are:

-- Is like any other app on your phone, you can search it with the launcher of your phone.
+- Is like any other app on your phone.
 - Has a custom toast notification when uploading or downloading a file.
 - Custom screen when there is no connection or the server is unreachable.
 - Improved performance thanks to hardware acceleration.